AndrewLuyt/week4-project/harmful_weather.md

 df$evtype <- tolower(str_squish(df$evtype))
 ```

-### Correcting `propdmgexp` and `cropdmgexp`
+## Correcting `propdmgexp` and `cropdmgexp`

-Damage amounts are represented in an unusual way.
-They are expressed in
+In the raw data, damage amounts are represented in an unusual way.
+They are
-scientific notation, with the base and exponent stored in separate variables.
+expressed in scientific notation, with the base and exponent stored in
+separate variables.

 The exponents, `propdmgexp` and `cropdmgexp`,  are supposed to
 represent a power of 10, which is multiplied by `propdmg` or `cropdmg`
 respectively to express a final damage amount.
 However, they actually
-contain unusual values:
+contain unusual character values:

 ```r